skip to content

 Working with schools and teachers

-During 2023, CIP has also undertaken a pilot project to explore how schoolteachers and their classes might benefit from material-led approaches.
-A full report on this work is anticipated in December 2023.
-We aim to identify funding for longer-term work to address capacity gaps in Religious Education.
+During 2023, CIP undertook a pilot project to explore how schoolteachers and their classes might benefit from material-led approaches.
+4 schools, 16 teachers and more than 200 pupils from years 5–8 participated.
+Findings are feeding into plans for longer-term work to address capacity gaps in Religious Education.
+(Further information is available on enquiry.)

 Further reading